Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Methodology

-Implementing a sub-model $\bar{\mathbf{m}}_{k}$ as a binary mask $\alpha_{\mathbf{m}_{k}}$ is key to practically realizing our approach.
-We never actually fully instantiate sub-models as this would be prohibitively expensive.
-Instead, we create sub-models \emph{virtually} by zeroing out the outputs of the components to be pruned so they have no effect on the final model output.
+\looseness=-1 where $\left(\alpha_{\bar{\bm{m}}_k}\right)_i = \bm{1}[i \in \bar{\bm{m}}_k]$, is the binary vector that has 0 at indices with modules dropped.
+Implementing a sub-model $\bar{\bm{m}}_{k}$ as a binary mask $\alpha_{\bm{m}_{k}}$ is key to practically realizing our approach.
+We never actually instantiate sub-models as this would be prohibitively expensive.
+Instead, we create them \emph{virtually} by zeroing out the outputs of the parts to be pruned so they have no effect on the model output.